Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-04.md

 <!-- > -->

-A date is the day of the month or year specified as a number.
+A date is the day of the month and year specified as a number.

 <!-- > -->